nodejs/node/doc/api/events.md

 property can be used.

-Take caution when setting the `EventEmitter.defaultMaxListeners` because the change effects *all* `EventEmitter` instances, including those created before the change is made.
+Take caution when setting the `EventEmitter.defaultMaxListeners` because the change affects *all* `EventEmitter` instances, including those created before the change is made.
 However, calling [`emitter.setMaxListeners(n)`][] still has precedence over `EventEmitter.defaultMaxListeners`.